chcaru/gcnet/README.md

 Each new line will contain:

 `gif-url	gif-caption` (such that `gif-url` and `gif-caption` are separated by a tab)

 For example:

 ```
 http://doggif.gif	a dog playing catch
 http://catgif.gif	a cat walking around
 ```

 Above are instructions for obtaining a dataset that meets this format.
 (GCNet does not require the above dataset as long as the aforementioned data format is followed)

+# Acknowledged Issues

+- TODO: Detail all outstanding issues here.

+## Standalone GCNet
+- TODO: Create standalone `gcnet.py` that takes a GIF file name as input from the command line and prints out GCNet's generated caption for the GIF.
+It will also download pretrained GCNet weights.
+This should allow people to skip all [Setup](#setup) steps.

+# Future Work

+- TODO: Describe planned future iterations and room for improvement.

+# WIP

+This is a work in progress.
+If you notice something is wrong, please let me know, and I'll fix it when I get the chance!
+Thanks!

    [GloVe]: <http://nlp.stanford.edu/projects/glove/>
    [VGG16]: <https://arxiv.org/abs/1409.1556>